-Man Group plc reduced its position in shares of American Axle & Manufacturing Holdings, Inc. (NYSE:AXL - Free Report) by 80.1% in the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 24,175 shares of the auto parts company's stock after selling 97,050 shares during the quarter.
+Man Group plc lowered its position in shares of American Axle & Manufacturing Holdings, Inc. (NYSE:AXL - Free Report) by 80.1% during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 24,175 shares of the auto parts company's stock after selling 97,050 shares during the quarter.
 Man Group plc's holdings in American Axle & Manufacturing were worth $141,000 as of its most recent SEC filing.

 (